DHHR reports more than 3.2 million Covid-19 tests have been completed

-As reported during Monday’s Covid-19 briefing, the state surveillance system experienced an upgrade which caused a delay in cases being reported to the dashboard.
-Seven hundred cases from the 5-day period beginning last Thursday, August 12, 2021, were reported on the dashboard today.
-In addition, there were 12 new deaths reported today that were delayed due to the same system upgrade.

-DHHR has confirmed the deaths of a 64-year old male from Mason County, a 65-year old female from Randolph County, an 84-year old female from Kanawha County, a 77-year old female from Berkeley County, a 44-year old male from Kanawha County, a 79-year old female from Wayne County, a 41-year old female from Summers County, an 80-year old female from Nicholas County, a 79-year old female from Marshall County, a 75-year old female from Cabell County, a 72-year old female from Logan County, and a 79-year old female from Lewis County.
+DHHR has confirmed the deaths of a 49-year old female from Wayne County, a 67-year old female from Putnam County, a 68-year old male from Upshur County, a 70-year old male from Raleigh County, a 53-year old male from Preston County, an 88-year old male from Lincoln County, an 84-year old female from Logan County, and a 62-year old female from Logan County.

-“The COVID vaccine is safe, effective, readily available and free.
-Take time to schedule an appointment today,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“We send our sincere condolences to these families for their profound loss.”
+“We send our sympathy to these families and urge all West Virginians to continue following the guidelines to protect one another,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“If you or a family member are over the age of 12 and have not yet received a COVID vaccine, please schedule one today.”

 Delays may be experienced with the reporting of information from the local health department to DHHR.
 As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
 Please visit www.coronavirus.wv.gov for more detailed information.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Clay, Fayette, Grant, Jefferson, Lincoln, Logan, Mingo, Morgan, Ohio, Taylor, and Wyoming counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Jefferson, Lincoln, Mineral, Monongalia, Ohio, Ritchie, Taylor, and Wayne counties.

 Barbour County